The 60-Second Personality Test That Will Reveal If You're 'Too Nice'

-If you're the kind of the person who's always being accused of being "too nice", a simple personality test can let you know whether or not what they're telling you is the truth.
+If you're the kind of person who's always being accused of being "too nice", a simple personality test can let you know whether you are or aren't.

 Instructions: Answer the following questions as honestly as possible.
 If none of the answers feels exactly right for you, choose the one that suits you most closely.